My 10 tips (and mistakes) to work with change

 Create a diverse and strong team that will work with the change

 In our case, we created a team called Team Change that actively and proactively worked with the change.
 The team would support the organization with a new way of working.
-The team was diverse, and we had resources from finance, project management, agile, development & design and in total we were about 5–8 people.
+The team was diverse, and we had resources from finance, customer experience, project management, agile and tech development and in total we were about 5–8 people.

-Some worked full time and some not.
+Some of us worked full-time and some not.
 Some were employees and some were consultants.
-The team had the same setup as agile development teams where we tried to work agile, iterative and transparent.
+The team had the same setup as agile product teams where we tried to work customer-centric, agile, iterative and transparent.
 One good thing with this way of work was that we did what we asked everyone else to do.
 To be the change.
-It was also good that we had a diverse group from the organisation, to change something is much easier if you have people that knows how it works today.
+It was also good that we had a diverse group from the organisation, to change something is much easier if you have people that know how it works today.

-An agile transformation is not something that involves IT, it’s really a transformation that will change the company from the ground up.
+A customer-centric and agile transformation is not something that involves tech and IT, it’s really a transformation that will change the company from the ground up.
 Early on, I understood this, and I often described our journey as a culture or business transformation that would change the people, culture, values, and way of work for many (even if many did not believe me or understand me).

 Think big, start small and learn fast